MAAF and AMBER Alert Program Gear Up for 2014 Tax Season

-In the aftermath of the January 17, 1996 kidnapping and murder of 9-year-old Amber Hagerman in Arlington, Texas, an emergency plan was devised to quickly recover missing endangered children.
+In the aftermath of the January 17, 1996 kidnapping and murder of 9-year-old Amber Hagerman in Arlington, Texas, an emergency plan was devised to quickly recover abducted or endangered children.
 The Michigan AMBER Alert program was inspired by and dedicated to the memory of Amber Hagerman.

 On June 19, 2001 Michigan launched its AMBER Alert program.
 AMBER Alert was developed through the cooperation of the members of the Michigan Association of Broadcasters (MAB), the Michigan Association of Chiefs of Police, the Michigan Sheriff’s Association and the Michigan State Police.